AadilU/ChessGameCS100/README.md

 ## Class Diagram
 ![Chess Game UML](https://user-images.githubusercontent.com/102494188/166168642-aa828f73-7861-4ef9-a6eb-9a5586c59bd5.png)
+In our diagram, we have 6 classes(one for each piece type), which all inherit atributes and operations from our class "chess piece".
+Our class "Board", which aggregates "chess piece", will make up the chess game which is composed by our class "Sqaure".
+We plan on updating our diagram as implementation continues and new features/classes are thought of and added.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.